madera/cryptox/README.md

 # License

-The chosen library is one of the most permissive licences in the C++ world: the Boost Software License.
+The chosen library is one of the most permissive licenses in the C++ world: the Boost Software License.
 Feel free to use the library, but do your best to contribute to make it better for other people to use as well.

 ### Boost Software License - Version 1.0 - August 17th, 2003